VLAD PARASCHIV – Writing Portfolio Samples

 Short Autobiography

 I published my first piece at 17, and just kept going, always with the next “Great American Novel” on my mind.
+Around 2004 I started to freelance as a writer, copywriter & editor for hire.
+From creative writing to editorials and articles, from advertising copy to poetry and children books, from marketing materials to web content – I can deliver articulate, professional materials.

-REVIEWS EDITORIAL COMMENTARY FICTION SCRIPTS POETRY RESUME
+REVIEWS EDITORIAL COMMENTARY FICTION SCRIPTS POETRY CHILDREN WRITING

 REVIEWS 1.
 Music 2.Theater 3.Book